microsoft/vscode-appcenter/README.md

 ![Test options](images/appcenter-test-options.png)

 3. Select device configuration for tests.
+If you have device sets, they will appear at the top of the list and you can choose them.

 ![Test devices](images/appcenter-test-devices.png)